IgniteUI/igniteui-blazor-api/README.md

 This section will guide you to setup a blazor application in the `app` folder:

+- in notepad, open `/app/blazor-app.csproj` file

+- update version of IgniteUI packages to latest version

 - open **VS Code** terminal window
 - run `cd app` command
 - run `dotnet restore --force` command